How to Back up your Linux PC with Back Intime 2023

-BackInTime is a basic open source system backup tool for the Linux platform that makes easy to create a backup of Linux computer with fewer efforts.
+BackInTime is a basic open source system backup tool for the Linux platform that makes it easy to create a backup of Linux computer with fewer efforts.

 Install BackIn time